lostjared/bin2cpp20/bin2cpp20/README.md

 ## Overview

 `bin2cpp20` is a versatile command-line utility designed to convert binary files/string data into C++20 compliant source code.
-This enables the embedding of binary data directly within C++ applications in a portable and efficient manner.
+This enables the embedding of binary/string data directly within C++ applications in a portable and efficient manner.
 The tool offers flexibility in output formats, including vectors, arrays, and strings, and supports additional options like sorting and Unicode handling.

 ## Requirements